TheRealArmon/ttk4145/README.md

 Since you don't have any way to distribute requests yet, you should use the button presses directly.
 This will have to change later, so keep code quality in mind.

+### Approval

+Demonstrate your ability to call the elevator to a floor by pressing the corresponding button on the elevator control panel.